hullcss/hullcss-site-jet/README.md

 SECURITY.md - what to do if you find a security issue in ths repo tailwind.config.js - tailwind config file
-TODO.md - keeping track of tasks to complete
+TODO.md - keeping track of tasks to complete changelog - updates the changelog file with git log formatted CHANGELOG.md - commit logs in a nicer format
 ```

+## Changelog

+Run `./changelog` to generate the changelog after your commit, then `git add . && git commit --amend --no-edit ` to generate the changelog
+The changelog is available [here](CHANGELOG.md)

 ## Contributing